kradalby/hugin/README.md

 - Explore images with people tag
 - Explore images with keywords
 - Fuzzy search keywords
-- Show maps with images (given location data)
+- Use geodata from images to display map

 ## Installation